staticka/staticka/UPGRADING.md

+# Upgrading Guide

 The following are the breaking changes introduced in `v0.4.0`.
 As previously mentioned, this was done to improve its extensibility, simplicity and maintainbility.
-Please see the `"Breaking bad" packages` in [my blog post](https://roug.in/hello-world-again/) for the said reason:
+Please see the `"Breaking bad" packages` in [my blog post](https://roug.in/hello-world-again/) for the said reason.

 ## Replace code marked as `@deprecated`